 This UK-based company focuses exclusively on apps instead of products.

-So anyone who loves checking out new apps should join, review them and actually get paid for it.
+So anyone who loves checking out new apps should join, review them, and actually get paid to test digital products.

 Unlike other product-testing sites that match your demo with the brand’s requirements, Crowdville members have to apply for a “mission” (or the test) to participate.